premkumarmistry/Secure-Data-Hiding-in-Image-Using-Steganography/README.md

-# Secure-Data-Hiding-in-Image-Using-Steganography

-Secure Data Hiding in Image Using Steganography
+# Secure Data Hiding in Image Using Steganography

-Introduction
+# Introduction

 This project implements image-based steganography to securely hide messages within images.
 The hidden messages can only be retrieved using a password, ensuring confidentiality and security.

-Features
+# Features

 Secret message embedding within an image.